 It all begins with a free 15-minute exploratory call.

-At this initial meeting, we discuss your writing goals and challenges.
-You may already have a clear idea what you need, or not.
-You may have a project already on the go, or you may have a vague idea that you’d like to get better at writing.
+At this initial meeting, we’ll discuss your writing project, and your your writing experience and challenges.
+You may already have a clear idea what you need, or you may not.
+That’s cool!
+We’ll figure it out.

 A custom plan